MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/voice-video-calling/includes/calling-sdk-js.md

 ## Place an outgoing call

-To create and start a call you need to use one of the APIs on CallAgent and provide a user that you've created through the Communication Services identity client library.
+To create and start a call you need to use one of the APIs on CallAgent and provide a user that you've created through the Communication Services Identity client library.

 Call creation and start is synchronous.
 The Call instance allows you to subscribe to call events.